Skip to main content

 If those rules are not explicit, multi-CPMS architecture creates ambiguity instead of resilience.

-For the right fleet segment, this can compress migration work materially because you change upstream routing policy instead of touching every charger in the field.
+For the right fleet segment, this compresses migration work materially because you change upstream routing policy instead of touching every charger in the field.
+If your migration also crosses protocol boundaries, the same broker pattern pairs naturally with an OCPI layer for roaming and billing handoff.
+Teams weighing this against a hard cutover usually find the parallel-run window is what makes the move defensible to operations.

 Before you adopt multi-CPMS orchestration, verify: